Stephen Abram, Principal, Lighthouse Consulting Inc.

 Joe identifies and synthesizes technology directions and their impacts.
 Joe delivers keynote presentations around the world on issues of the library of the future and technology directions.
-Joe authors the influential Twitter account libraryfuture and blog http://joemurphylibraryfuture.com/, and authored a book out and edited several more.
+Joe authors the influential Twitter account libraryfuture and blog http://libraryfuture.com/, and has authored/edited several books.

 Bob Nardini, VP, Product Development, Coutts Information Services, Ingram Content Group